 |Check Price on Amazon||Price:||Check Price on Amazon|

-If you are undecided on whether you should purchase the Wilson Clash 98 or the Wilson Pro Staff RF97 Autograph, then I have listed some recommendations below based on different player types.
+If you are undecided on whether you should purchase the Clash 98 or the RF97, then I have listed some recommendations below based on different player types.

-I would not recommend that you buy either of these rackets if you are a tennis beginner.
-Instead, I would recommend that you look at a Wilson Clash 100 or Wilson Clash 108 as these rackets will be more forgiving and will help you generate more top spin on your shots.
+I would not recommend that you buy either of these rackets if you are a beginner.
+Instead, I would recommend that you look at a Clash 100 or Clash 108 as these rackets will be more forgiving and will help you generate more power on your shots.

-If you are an intermediate tennis player, then I would highly recommend that you opt for Clash 98 over the RF97 as the RF97 gives you very little help with your shots as you need to have a full swing, good technique, and be able to generate your own power to be successful using it.
+If you are an intermediate player, then I would highly recommend that you opt for the Clash 98 as the RF97 is a very low-powered frame and you need to have a full swing, good technique, and be able to generate your own power to be successful using it.

 In my opinion, advanced players should be able to make either of these rackets work for them.

-However, if you have had any issues with tennis elbow then definitely go for the Clash 98 and it is much less stiff than the RF97.
+However, if you have had any issues with tennis elbow then definitely go for the Clash 98 as it is a lot less stiff than the RF97.